pfrenssen/healthmonitor/README.md

 # Start the health monitor in the background.
 healthmonitor server start &

+# Switch the health monitor to deployment mode.
+This will ensure the instance will not be marked unhealthy until the
+# deployment is complete.
+healthmonitor phase set deploying

 # Perform the deployment of the application.
 drush deploy